thatisuday/commando/README.md

 $ reactor -h
 $ reactor help

-Reactor is a command-line tool to generate ReactJS projects.
+Reactor is a command-line tool to generate React projects.
 It helps you create components, write test cases, start a development server and much more.

 Usage: